BURDEN’S POINT

 Photographer: Julian Parkinson

-Burdens Point is a sensitive renovation of two historic homes—the Burden and Dunn Houses—and an accompanying shed in Salvage, Newfoundland.
-The residence carefully evolves the region’s architectural vernacular to accommodate the client’s lifestyle and give the houses new life.
-The seasonal residence, accessed only by boat or foot, features prominently in Salvage, a historic fishing village of 100 people.
-Sited on a peninsula ringing a naturally protected harbour, the home sits between the town centre and the North Atlantic Ocean.
-Because of the houses’ location and history, it was essential to both client and architect that the design remain rooted in the local context and minimize impact on townspeople’s views.
+Burden’s Point is a sensitive renovation of two historic homes—the Burden and Dunn Houses—and an accompanying shed in Salvage, Newfoundland.
+Accessed only by boat or foot, the seasonal residence sits on a peninsula between the town centre and the North Atlantic Ocean, within a historic fishing village of just 100 people.
+Because of the houses’ location and history, it was essential to both client and architect that the design remain rooted in the local context while minimizing its visual impact on the surrounding community.

 Lined primarily with white shiplap, the interiors of both houses explore the common ground between crisp, contemporary design and the simplicity and honesty inherent to traditional Newfoundland homebuilding.
-The Burden House (which was electrified after a century off-grid), reused interior framing and cladding wherever possible, while floors were patched and painted.
+The Burden House, electrified after a century off-grid, reused interior framing and cladding wherever possible, while floors were patched and painted.
 The more damaged Dunn House required extensive interior renovations, with interior cladding replaced.

-Plans were informed by the orientation and circulation of historic Newfoundland homes, although carefully adapted to meet the client’s lifestyle.
-Living, dining, and cooking spaces are located on the ground-levels.
-The Burden House contains a large kitchen and dining space, whereas the smaller Dunn House contains a TV and recreation area with a galley-style kitchen and dining space.
+Plans were informed by the orientation and circulation of historic Newfoundland homes, with living, dining, and cooking spaces located on the ground-levels.
+The Burden House contains a large kitchen and dining space, whereas the smaller Dunn House contains a TV and recreation area with a galley-style kitchen and dining area.
 Both kitchens are constructed of Baltic Birch plywood and butcher block to reference the type of materials and fabrication methods available locally.
 Furniture was similarly selected for its ability to convey the simplicity and spareness inherent to life in northern coastal communities.

-To realize the residence’s purpose as an escape from the elements, colour blocking emerged as important tool for delineating spaces and comforting inhabitants.
+To realize the residence’s purpose as an escape from the elements, colour blocking emerged as an important device for delineating spaces and evoking comfort.
 This is most notable in the Dunn House’s two bedrooms, where orange and green are spread across floors, ceilings, walls, beds, and lamps to great effect.
 The immersive use of colour creates a sense of warmth and comfort, ultimately functioning as a contemporary stand-in for the wallpaper found in traditional Newfoundland homes.
 This experience is furthered by the bedside lamps and built-in platform beds, both of which are inspired by the contained berths of a ship.